KyleBoyer/homebridge-blaq/README.md

 ### Configuration

-First, ensure you have fully setup your GDO BlaQ device.
+First, ensure you have fully setup your GDO blaQ device.
 If you have not purchased one, you can do so here: [Konnected Store](https://konnected.io/KYLEBOYER)

-Once you've installed this plugin into Homebridge, it will automatically attempt to discover GDO BlaQ devices using mDNS.
+Once you've installed this plugin into Homebridge, it will automatically attempt to discover GDO blaQ devices using mDNS.
 If auto discovery does not work, the configuration is very straightforward - just use the GUI.
 If, for whatever reason, you don't want to do so, all you need to supply is a name, port, and host, like so:

 ```json
 {